Author : Cedric Dumoulin

 In this file, create a table with two columns : one containing fields names, one containing html input fields.
 Use Struts tags “text” for the input fields.

-Following is the code for this tile :
+Following is the code for this component :

-Names of generated html input tags will be “beanName.fieldname”.
+Name of generated html input tag will be “compName.fieldname”.
 This will allows to retrieve value in the controller.

 Create a new file and save it under invoice/editInvoice.jsp.

-This invoice contains two times the address tile, and two html input fields :
+This invoice contains two times the address component, and two html input fields :

-You insert an address Tile where you want it to reside.
-You pass it its name, and the Java bean containing values.
-This bean comes from “invoiceForm” object, and is retrieved using getter method.
-Don’t forget to provide two different name for each Tile inserted !
+You include an address component where you want it to reside.
+You pass it its name, and the Java object containing values.
+This object comes from “invoiceForm” object, and is retrieved using getter method.
+Don’t forget to provide two different name for each component included !

 You can use your edit invoice form in a page using main layout.